 The success of this method stems from the sense of urgency from doing tasks in a time-bound manner.
 The explicit reminders of break and work times and the spotlight on getting down to business within a given time frame help individuals to dedicate their entire potential to the task at hand.

-Focus time is an excellent partner of deep work, often being touted as a fundamental practice to a deep work routine.
+This focussed time management routine is an excellent partner of deep work, often being touted as a fundamental practice to a deep work routine.

 Remote work is a natural ally of deep work.
 The reality of being away from office chatter, the reduced external distractions, and the comfort zone one creates within their remote work setup become important factors that contribute to practicing deep work.